mjlee5982/mjlee5982.github.io/_posts/2025-05-30-rethinking-quantization-for-the-real-world.md

 ### 4.4 what are the limitations of this work?
 Despite showing meaningful experimental results, the study is currently limited to the CIFAR10-LT dataset and a single VGG16 model.
 To generalize these findings more broadly, it will be necessary to expand experiments to include additional datasets and models.
+Although we heuristically evaluated MPQ sensitivity in relatively simple models like VGG16, further research is needed to optimize the extensive search space required for determining appropriate bit-width settings in more complex models.